GlobalWebIndex/randagen/README.md

 tsv          2000000         50              10000000         2          s3   bucket@foo/bar
 csv          2000000         50              10000000         4          fs   /tmp/data
 json         2000000         50              10000000         4          fs   /tmp/data
-pretty-json  2000000         50              10000000         2          s3   bucket@foo/bar
 ```

 Note ^^^ that
- - `pretty-json` means that events are not delimited by EOL `\n` character
  - parallelism is decreased to just 2 cores when storing data to `s3` because it is way slower
- - `batchByteSize` is a batch byte size restriction
+ - `batchByteSize` is a batch **maximum** byte size restriction
-    - data will by stored to 50MB big files or s3Objects in case of `fs` or `s3` storage
+    - data will by stored to max 50MB big files or s3Objects in case of `fs` or `s3` storage
  - `batchEventSize` similar to `batchByteSize`, but in case of fs/s3 storage it serves for structuring files/s3Objects into fs/s3 paths
     - paths will contain files with total of `batchEventSize` events, except for the last one which contains the remainder

- - using `batchByteSize` and `batchEventSize` one can simulate for instance time series data where each hour has ~ 2000000 events being stored in ~ 50MB big files
+ - using `batchByteSize` and `batchEventSize` one can simulate for instance time series data where each hour has ~ 2000000 events being stored in < 50MB big files

 Or use it as a dependency :